bigbigmdm/EZP2023_to_SNANDer/README.md

 `{"Chip Name", Manufacture id, Chip ID, Block Sisz, Number of blocks, 4bit operations enable}`

-You can print in the terminal `./ezp_parser <Dat file name>` and copysome needed lines with chip data into the file `spi_nor_flash.c` in SNANDer project. in the SNANDer project.
+You can print in the terminal `./ezp_parser <Dat file name>` and copy some needed lines with chip data into the file `spi_nor_flash.c` in SNANDer project. in the SNANDer project.